 Provide Shade In Summer

-It’s common belief that catching huge fish in the summertime is more challenging, but this isn’t always the case.
+It’s a common belief that catching huge fish in the summertime is more challenging, but this isn’t always the case.
 Bass will seek for a shaded spot to rest during the warmest months of the year, just like everything else.
 The first step to getting more than just sunburn this summer is locating these hotspots.

 If you’re looking for a strategy to catch bass in the midst of the day on a large lake, farming pond, backwater swamp, or stream, try shade fishing.
-Bass like to hold on the shaded side of floating docks and piers, as well as the shadow of pathways leading to them.
+Bass like to hold on to the shaded side of floating docks and piers, as well as the shadow of pathways leading to them.